Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Conclusion

 \section{Conclusion}

-We developed formulations for performing a Bayesian Tucker decomposition and designed strategies for incorporating dependent and independent hierarchical topic models in the decomposition.
+We developed methods for a Bayesian Tucker decomposition and designed strategies to incorporate dependent and independent hierarchical topic models.
 The independent trees model uses independent CRPs to generate hierarchical structures for each mode, while the PAM-based model creates a single hierarchical structure across modes.
-Furthermore, we presented a blueprint for generalizing these models to more than two feature variable modes.
-We generalized the properties of CRP to multiple modes and prove that the strict versions of these properties cannot apply to any hierarchical model with multiple modes.
-Additionally, we derived a collapsed Gibbs sampler for the Bayesian Tucker decomposition, with an arbitrary number of feature modes.
+Furthermore, we presented a blueprint for generalizing these models to more than two feature modes by extending our independent and PAM-based hierarchical structures to account for more complex mode dependencies.
+We generalized the properties of CRP to multiple modes and proved that the strict versions of these properties cannot apply to these hierarchical models.
+Additionally, we derived a collapsed Gibbs sampler for the Bayesian Tucker decomposition with an arbitrary number of feature modes.
+Lastly, we trained our models on real-world examples and found that our models' topics were more coherent than existing methods.

+In the context of genetic data, HBT describes each patient by their gene and pathway topics.
+These topics are arranged hierarchically so that the lower-level topics more finely differentiate groups of patients.
+Since genes make up pathways, PAM takes advantage of this relationship and provides a combined hierarchy of the gene and pathway topics.
+This model can analyze patient groups based on their shared genetic variants and pathways.